gcziprusz/project-tmpl/README-SETUP.md

 brew install node
 ```

+You also need to modify the default value for `CognitoDomain` in the [template.yaml](./template.yaml).
+When you first checkout this project it's set to `music-playlist-service`, but this needs to be different for everyone (if you don't change this you will get an error message when you try to deploy it).
+If you are deploying this for the Unit 5 Midstone project you should change it to something like `NAME_OF_YOUR_PROJECT-NAME_OF_YOUR_TEAM` (e.g. `better-playlist-greenteam`).
+If you are deploying this for your final class Capstone project you should change it to something like `NAME_OF_YOUR_PROJECT-YOUR_NAME` (e.g. `leaderboard-service-johnwark`).

 ### Scenario 1: Local Backend, Local Frontend

 In this scenario you will run both the backend and frontend locally on your laptop.
 You should use your **individual** AWS account in this scenario so that all data in DDB is yours and yours alone.
 Even though we'll be running the backend locally, we need some DynamoDB tables created in AWS so the setup for this involves some remote AWS configuration.